directus/directus/docs/extensions/sdk-composables.md

 There are several composables available as part of the Directus Extensions SDK that make working with Directus easier.

-Rather than needing to rewrite logic from scratch, extension developers can leverage primitives like `useApi()` or `useStores()`, to abstract away complexity when building extensions.
+Rather than needing to rewrite logic from scratch, extension developers can leverage primitives like `useApi()` or `useStores()`, to handle common complexities when building extensions.

 ## useApi()